aadamss/auction-house/README.md

 ### Running the tests
 - In order to run the tests for the project run `sbt test`
+- In order to run the tests with `scoverage` plugin, run `sbt clean coverage test`
+- In order to generate the coverage report, run `sbt coverageReport`

 ## API Endpoints
 The project has multiple API endpoints that can be tested, instructions are provided below.\